joseosorioc/CNCF-Practices/README.md

 So my recommendation is embrace autoscaling!
 Be brave or use tools where its baked in and you don't have to worry about the choice

+<h3>Community and Governance</h3>

+Community and Governance - Study Tips
+As you embark on your journey to excel in the KCNA exam, the following video will cover topics that require your particular attention -

+- How is conflict resolution handled in the various CNCF groups
+- What is the meaning of the different acronyms commonly used
+- What is the core role of the CNCF TOC